Rosalina121/kremstream-neo/README.md

 or just comment it out.
 Websocket handler has, well, no error handling so if something goes wrong the whole app crashes lol.

+### Mario Kart
+Overlay that matches Mario Kart World's ui (at 1080p at least, it's all hardcoded).

+Chat comes in on top of coin and lap counter, there is a space for webcam, and an extra mmr counter next to coin/laps (which can be updated manually via `admin/deck`).

 #### Extra
 Under `/overlay/sims2ui` there is an extra html file that when used in a browser source can act as a background for other sources, or text or whatevs.
 It should look like a Sims 2 popup dialog.
 It's flexible, as in, the rounded corners stay the same regardless of its size, so you may want to tweak